itavero/vscode-cmake-language-model-tools/README.md

 - "Get the value of CMAKE_BUILD_TYPE from the cache" → Uses `#get_cmake_cache_variable`
 - "Build the main target" → Uses `#build_cmake_target`
 - "Which targets should I build to test src/math.h?" → Uses `#find_cmake_build_target_containing_file`

-## Development

-See [DEVELOPMENT.md](DEVELOPMENT.md) for development setup and contribution guidelines.

 ## License